alabou/NMOS-MatroxOnly/NMOS With AES3.md

 ### RTP transport based on ST 2110-31

-For Nodes consuming AM824 Streams using the RTP payload mapping defined by ST 2110-31, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute and MUST indicate `audio/AM824` as the `media_type`.
+For Nodes consuming AM824 Streams using the RTP payload mapping defined by ST 2110-31, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute and MUST indicate `audio/AM824` or `application/AM824` as the `media_type`.

 ### Other transports

-For Nodes consuming AM824 Streams using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute and MUST indicate `audio/AM824` as the `media_type`.
+For Nodes consuming AM824 Streams using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute and MUST indicate `audio/AM824` or `application/AM824` as the `media_type`.

 ## AES3 IS-05 Senders and Receivers